-JFC-Micro actively supports micro/small businesses with a high growth potential that possess innovative technologies and knowhow e.g. R&D venture companies.
-JFC-Micro also supports various businesses which possess high technological capabilities and require significant funding for expenses such as research and development, using Capital Subordinated Loans, which the loan itself can be treated as "owned capital" rather than a "debt" for the purpose of asset audits by financial institutions.

-Capital Subordinated Loan Example: Support for Measures for Alternative Water Supply

-Company G provides small-scale, autonomous, decentralized water infrastructure rather than the conventional water infrastructure (water supply) such as water purification plants.
+Support for regional migrating entrepreneurs JFC-Micro uses its nationwide network of 152 branches to support persons who wish to migrate from a city to a rural area in order to establish a business.
+We provide support according to the stage of business establishment from before to after regional migration.
+[Overall image of JFC-Micro's support for regional migrating entrepreneurs] Before After regional migration Business establishment preparation Consultations on the decision to establish a new business and start-up financing Application-Financing Cooperation with regional migration-related events Dissemination of information on websites Provision of information to regional migrating entrepreneurs through case studies and leaflets Creation of agency schemes for regional migrating entrepreneurs Provision of loan programs to regional migrating entrepreneurs Commercialization support for start-ups JFC-Micro actively supports start-ups striving for rapid growth that form the driving force behind innovation at university ventures, and which provide new value with original ideas.
+We support them by providing both capital and information including Capital Subordinated Loan, which can be treated as "owned capital" rather than a "debt" for the purpose of asset audits by financial institutions.
+Example of a Loan Disbursed to a Start-up: Support for Measures for Alternative Water Supply Company G provides small-scale, autonomous, decentralized water infrastructure rather than the conventional water infrastructure (water supply) such as water purification plants.
 The company's motto is "water freedom for everyone, everywhere."
 It has established core technologies relating to water reclamation that cannot be imitated by other companies against a backdrop of advanced technology and has developed small-scale autonomous decentralized waters of infrastructure to replace conventional water supply.
 In addition, not only can its infrastructure be installed anywhere, can also conserve water and maintain water quality.
 To date, the company has released portable water reclamation treatment plants, automated hand washing machines, and other products, and there are expectations that its products will be used for various purposes such as bathing at disaster sites and handwashing at the entrances of commercial facilities and restaurants.

-Company G's portable water reclamation treatment plant

-JFC-Micro provided a loan for operating funds relating to research and development of a portable water processing plant.

-Reinforcing Our Structures for Responding to Inquiries from Customers

-Business Start-up Support Desks have been established in the 152 branch offices nationwide

-Business Start-up Support Desks provide services in which specialists offer advice on business start-up plans to people planning to start up a business and offer a wide variety of information on starting a business.

-Business Start-up Support Centers and Business Support Plazas have been established throughout the country

-Business Start-up Support Centers organize diverse seminars targeted at customers in varying stages of their business cycle, both before and after starting business, and also provide timely support through collaboration with regional organizations that support start-ups.
-At Business Support Plazas, appointments for consultation are available to persons who plan to start a new business and those who have never used JFC's services.

-Contributing to the Growth and Development of Businesses through Loans and Other Activities

-Of the companies that have got listed public since 1989, some 368 had received support from JFC-Micro before going public.

-Approximately one-quarter of companies listed on the Mothers market, a representative market of high-growth and emerging stocks, have a history of support from JFC-Micro, indicating that JFC-Micro's support for businesses during the start-up and growth phases has produced certain results.
+Company G's portable water reclamation treatment plant JFC-Micro provided a loan for operating funds relating to research and development of a portable water processing plant.
+Reinforcing Our Structures for Responding to Inquiries from Customers Business Start-up Support Desks have been established in the 152 branch offices nationwide Business Start-up Support Desks provide services in which specialists offer advice on business start-up plans to people planning to start a business and offer a wide variety of information on starting a business.
+Business Start-up Support Centers and Business Support Plazas have been established throughout the country Business Start-up Support Centers organize diverse seminars targeted at customers in varying stages of their business cycle, both before and after starting business, and also provide timely support through collaboration with regional organizations that support start-ups.
+At Business Support Plazas, appointments for extensive consultation are available to persons planning to start a new business.
+Contributing to the Growth and Development of Businesses through Loans and Other Activities Of the companies that have got listed public since 1989, some 384 had received support from JFC-Micro before going public.
+Approximately one-quarter of companies listed on the Tokyo Stock Exchange Growth Market, a representative market of highgrowth and emerging stocks, have a history of support from JFC-Micro, indicating that JFC-Micro's support for businesses during the start-up and growth phases has produced certain results.